Bachelor of Social Work

 Related Programs

-The Bachelor of Social Work program builds a strong foundation in generalist practice and offers students opportunities to specialize through related programs.
-Students can expand their expertise and broaden their career prospects by exploring options within and beyond the Department of Social Work.
+The Bachelor of Social Work program builds a strong foundation in generalist practice, while also offering students opportunities to specialize through related programs.
+By exploring options within and beyond the Department of Social Work, students can expand their expertise and broaden their career prospects.
+Consider exploring:

 - Master of Social Work